 Galvalume is much like steel roofing and comes in the same thicknesses, 24 gauge, 26 gauge, or 29 gauge.
 It is also available in all 4 of the different panel profiles.

-The main difference with galvalume is that it comes as a mill finish metal product, so it is not available in a painted finish.
-This makes it slightly less expensive and easier to work with as the painted materials can get scratched during installation if not handled carefully.
-It is also a great option to use around the ocean or if you live anywhere near to saltwater.
+The main difference with galvalume is that it's a mill finish metal product, so it's not available in a painted finish.
+Which makes it less expensive.
+It's easier to work with as the painted materials can get scratched during installation if not handled carefully.
+It's also a great option to use around the ocean or near saltwater.

-Yes, even though shingles are most commonly used on residential homes, probably on your home and definitely on mine.
+Yes, even though shingles are widely used on residential homes, probably on your home and definitely on mine.
 Well, asphalt shingles are commonly used on commercial buildings too.

-Typically the shingles installed on commercial buildings are not the basic builder grade shingle that is used on new construction homes either.
+The shingles installed on commercial buildings are not basic builder-grade shingles.
 The reason is that builder-grade shingles provide the least wind protection and they require replacing as early as 10-12 years.
+Builder grade shingles are usually used on new construction houses.

 If your commercial building needs a roof replacement or you are considering what type of roof to use on a new construction project here are some things to consider: